Best Summer Camp Essentials for Kids (What We Always Pack)

 Microfiber is significantly more absorbent per weight than cotton, which sounds like a small technical distinction but in practice means a small towel that still works.
 The PackTowl also has a hanging snap loop, which lets kids hang it at their hook at camp to dry between uses rather than shoving a damp towel back into a bag.

-What does not work: microfiber towels feel different from cotton towels, and younger kids sometimes resist this.
-Mine described the PackTowl as scratchy the first time, though she adjusted quickly.
-If your child is very tactile-sensitive, introducing it at home before camp starts helps.
+What to watch for: microfiber towels feel different from cotton towels, and younger kids sometimes resist this.
+If your child is very tactile-sensitive, introducing it at home before camp starts helps them adjust.
 Also, microfiber should be washed without fabric softener or dryer sheets, which coat the fibers and dramatically reduce absorbency over time.

 PackTowl Personal Quick Dry Microfiber Towel for Camping